janboddez/aperture-docker-compose/README.md

 sudo systemctl start watchtower
 ```

-This last step, right now, takes 15 seconds because of a pre-start delay that could probably be shorter.
+This last step, right now, takes 15 seconds because of a pre-start delay.
+Reason for this rather random number was the time it takes for the files and dependencies and settings to be downloaded after the containers are first brought up.
 (Anyway, don't just terminate it if nothing seems to happen.)

 And add the following Watchtower cron job (again, on the host), using `crontab -e`:
 ```